 - Put some water in a pot and begin to boil without allowing it to come to a full boil.
 Add salt to the pot in small amounts, stirring constantly.
 You should not add the next portion of salt until the preceding portion is completely dissolved.
-Concentration of the solution should be so strong that grains of salt can't dissolve anymore.
+The concentration of the solution should be so strong that grains of salt can't dissolve anymore.

 - Now, leave the solution for a day.
-The principle of growing is the same as in the previous way.
+The principle of growth is the same as above.

 You may notice that a crystal grows faster with the rapid cooling of the salt solution.
 In this situation, a salt crystal will form its irregular geometric shape.
-In contrast, crystals forming with gradual reduction of temperature will take more time to grow, but you'll be surprised by their perfection.
-Be careful; don't shake the glass with solution until the process is finished.
+In contrast, crystals forming with a gradual reduction of temperature will take more time to grow, but you'll be surprised by their perfection.
+Be careful; don't shake the glass with the solution until the process is finished.

-Sometimes, you may notice that still no sign of growing crystal, even a week after, but actually, our crystal is growing.
+Sometimes, you may notice that there is still no sign of growing crystal, even a week after, but actually, our crystal is growing.
 Suddenly, a crystal will emerge.

 You have to prepare a framework of wire thread wrapped, dip it into solution, take out quickly, and leave it to dry at room temperature.
 The salt solution will be absorbed by the thread, and when it's drying, you will notice the smallest crystalline formations on its surface.